-The RT Hon David Davis MSc06(1973) was appointed Secretary of State for Exiting the European Union on July 13, 2016.
+The Rt Hon David Davis MSc06(1973) was Secretary of State for Exiting the European Union from July 2016 to July 2018.
 He is one of the longest-serving Conservative MPs, having first been elected in 1987 for the constituency of Boothferry.
 He also served as the Member of Parliament for Haltemprice and Howden since being elected in 1997 until he stepped down in November 2019.

 As Minister of State at the Foreign and Commonwealth Office from 1994 to 1997 he was responsible for government negotiations over Europe and NATO enlargement.